OADA/oada-docs/rest-specs/REST-API-Overview.md

 ## `/resources/{resourceId}`

-OADA's `/resources` are the meat of the OADA API and are also the most complex.
+OADA's `/resources` are the meat of the OADA API and therefore are also the most complex.
 It's responsibilities include:

 - Storing all data: binary files, JSON documents, etc.
 - Storing user defined metadata about the resource.
-- Transform and represent data in multiple formats.
+- Transforming and representing data in multiple formats.
-- Organize the data in a parent/child structure (think Google Drive).
+- Organizing data in a parent/child structure (think Google Drive).
-- Share data with other users.
+- Shearing data with other users.

-In order to accomplish these tasks with more ease, the following endpoints beneath `/resources/{resourceId}` are defined:
-- `/data`
+Most OADA endpoints are actually resources with a valid resource id.
+There are just given their own endpoint to enable easier and automatic discovery of that information.
+The same documents can be requested directly using the `/resources/{resourceId}` endpoint as well.

+### Accessing Stored Data
+Stored data can be directly accessed with a GET request on the `/resources/{resourceId}` endpoint.
+If the data is in a JSON format sub-documents can be directly accessed by appending the JSON keys of interest to the end of  `/resources/{resourceId}`.
+The mapping follows [RFC 6901 JavaScript Object Notation (JSON) Pointer][rfc6901].
+If the data is a binary format then the binary blob is returned directly.
+If the data is a binary format and the OADA specific `_meta` document is also requested (see below) then the response is of the `Multipart/mixed` media type where one part is the `_meta` JSON document and the other is the binary blob.
+A `302 Found` may be returned if the resource is available at an alternative location, such as a Content Delivery Network (CDN).

+### The Data's Meta Data
+In order to accomplish tasks like storing user defined metadata, sharing resource with other users, creating a file structure, and synchronizing resources across clouds each resource has a well defined metadata sub-document called `_meta`. `_meta` lives at the root of a resource, that is at `/resources/{resourceId}/_meta` and is a reserved JSON key at the root of the resource's data document.

+The following endpoints, JSON sub-documents, reside under `_meta`:
 - `/meta`
 - `/formats`
 - `/parents`